DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 This is an installation of the new two satellite dish for Christian programming from Glory Star for CCN and many other Christian channels from satellites AMC-4 and G-25.
 The two LNB's are in a special mount for this Ku-band dish allowing it to pick up the 2 satellites 4 degrees apart.
 A DiSEqC switch is mounted on the back of the dish.
 The receiver tells the switch which satellite to switch to when a channel on that satellite is selected by the receiver's user .

-Commercial 1.2 meter dish we installed for PSTN TV at US Postal Service main mail facility in Atlanta.
+Commercial 1.2 meter dish we installed for PSTN TV at US Postal Service main mail facility in North Metro.

 < Commercial dish farm!
 8' C-Band Dish Data, 90cm Ku-Band Dish DTN Data, 76 cm Ku-Band Dish Mpeg II TV, Dish Network Dish 500 TV.